 Departments and/or schools may have more specific admission requirements.

-Springfield College accepts students to graduate programs who possess personal and professional potential for effective educational and social leadership.
+Springfield College accepts men and women for graduate study who possess personal and professional potential for effective educational and social leadership.
 In harmony with the philosophy of education at Springfield College, consideration is given to the whole person-maturity, motivation, and purpose.
-At the same time, attention is given to conditions that may seriously interfere with the student’s performance in his/her academic work; therefore the following guidelines have been developed.
+At the same time, attention is given to conditions that may seriously interfere with the students performance in his/her academic work; therefore the following guidelines have been developed.

 No student is admitted to full graduate standing with less than a 2.500 undergraduate index.
 Applicants with less than a 2.500 index, but not less than 2.000, will be considered for probationary admission if there is convincing evidence in examining their undergraduate academic record (and/or supporting documents, including appropriate tests, interviews, additional academic work, or experience) that, if given an opportunity, they will meet the academic standards at Springfield College.
 In all probationary cases of admission, there should be careful examination and full documentation of the basis for admission.

 Admission to graduate study requires the submission of a completed application by the student.
-It is the student’s responsibility to have the registrars of all institutions previously attended forward official transcripts directly to the Office of Graduate Admissions.
-All coursework completed at the time of application will be considered in determining a student’s cumulative grade point average for admissions purposes.
-Admission to the graduate program requires the possession of a bachelor’s degree.
-The student must also return a completed medical examination form following enrollment.
+It is the students responsibility to have the registrars of all institutions he/she has previously attended forward official transcripts directly to the Office of Graduate Admissions.
+Admission to the graduate program requires the possession of a bachelors degree.
+The student must also return a completed medical examination form following acceptance.

 Persons who have completed courses at Springfield College are not required to submit official transcripts for such work.
-(Also, they are not required to submit an immunization record, provided their studies from undergraduate level to graduate level are continuous.)
+(Also, they are not required to submit a medical form, provided their studies from undergraduate level to graduate level are continuous.)
 The applicant is notified when final action is taken on the application.

-An undergraduate student at Springfield College must be within fifteen semester hours of graduation before beginning graduate study.
-However, if students are required to do full-time, off-campus fieldwork during the final semester prior to graduation, they may be permitted to begin graduate work in the previous semester, provided they have no more than fifteen semester hours of undergraduate coursework requirements remaining.
+An undergraduate student at Springfield College must be within eighteen semester hours of graduation before beginning graduate study.
+However, if students are required to do full-time, off-campus fieldwork during the final semester prior to graduation, they may be permitted to begin graduate work in the previous semester, provided they have no more than eighteen semester hours of undergraduate coursework requirements remaining.

 Policy for Educator Licensure Programs